DANS-KNAW/dd-dans-sword2-examples/docs/migrating-from-easy.md

 Migrating from EASY to a Data Station
 =====================================

 The Data Station SWORD2 service is mostly compatible with the legacy EASY SWORD2 service.
-However, there are a few required changes to the client code.
+However, a couple of things have changed that will require a change to the client code or configuration.
+Also, there are some added features.
+What follows is a list of all the changes.
+Optional ones are marked as such.

 Service URL
 -----------

 The service URL has changed from `https://easy.dans.knaw.nl/sword2/collection/1` to a Data Station specific URL:

 * `https://sword2.archaeology.datastations.nl/collection/1`